mangata-finance/diagrams/README.md

 sequencer --> mangatacontract: Read all ETH dep/with based on sequencer_latest_processed_block sequencer_latest_processed_transaction_id
 sequencer --> collator: Submit provide_l1_read extr. with all fetched ETH dep/with

-collator --> collator: Validates if Sequencer have enough Stake to submit collator --> collator: Removes the READ right from sequencer (node storage update) collator --> collator: store new value into pending_l1_reads with dispute period (block number) collator --> collator: Returns back the READ right for sequencer (node storage update)
+collator --> collator: store new value into pending_l1_reads with dispute period (block number)

 group Separate action on Collator (maybe will move to separate UML)

   loop for each block at end_dispute_period

     loop for each l1_read

+        collator --> collator: Validates if Sequencer have enough Stake to submit collator --> collator: Removes the READ right from sequencer (node storage update)

       alt l1_read is DEPOSIT
           collator --> collator: Deposits validations (balance,...)